Learning the main difference between an air cooler and an air conditioner will help you choose which device will become your helpmate during hot days.

 It often comes down to money when creating a comfortable living space.
 Swamp coolers are a sustainable and economical solution to your basic need to keep the temperature down on a hot summer day.
 However, if we compare the costs of traditional air conditioners vs. swamp coolers, we will see that this factor sets these two devices miles apart.

-You can buy a high-quality swamp cooler in the $100 to $300 price range.
+You can buy a high-quality swamp cooler in the $100 to $300 price range, and it will provide maximum cooling comfort.

 On the contrary, the cost of air conditioners only starts at three hundred for a portable or window version.
 A mini-split system will cost you a couple of thousand, including installation.